What is Monte Carlo Simulation in Trading?

 But what if you shuffled that same deck and dealt the cards in a different order?
 What if you accidentally dropped some cards (missed trades)?
 Monte Carlo simulation is like shuffling and dealing that deck 1,000 different ways.

-Key Insight: Same cards (trades), different order = different results.
+Same cards (trades), different order = different results.
 Monte Carlo reveals all possible outcomes from your strategy's "deck of trades."

 How Monte Carlo Works in Trading